dmh247365/javascript-detailed/Callbacks/readme.md

 Now we enter the code block of the `for statement`.
 1. - on line 4 we have an object, method & function combination.
 We invoke the `multiplyBy2` function, thus its placed on top of the call stack.
 2. - We now create a local execution context for the function which is on top of the call stack.
 Into its memory is loaded the parameter `input` with its value of `1` coming from the passed in argument.
-In the execution context the `TOE`, per line 9 multiplies the `input` which is 1 by 2 and returns out 2.
+In the execution context the `TOE`, per line 9 multiplies the `input` which is 1 by 2 and returns out `2` ie the value of `input`.
    Now the multiplyBy2 function has completed and will be removed (popped) off the call stack.
 3. - The object, method combo now kicks in, onto the end of our blank `output` array we insert the returned value of `2` from above.
 4. - The `increment expression` now increases `i` to `1`.